heathermhargreaves/Day-16-mini-project-routing/README.md

 <h1> Product Page </h1>
 <div> We're going to use this div to loop over our data later on</div>
 ```
-* Test that everything is working by clicking on a few of the links and seeing if the templates change based on which link you clicked on.
-If it's not working, first check your console and see if there are any errors.
+* Test that everything is working by clicking on a few of the links to see if the templates change based on which link you clicked on.
+If it's not working, first check your console to see if there are any errors.
 Try to debug, if you debug for 5 minutes and are still stuck, ask for help.
 *

-###Step 6: Fixing Product Pages
+###Step 7: Fixing Product Pages
 * The last thing we have to do is show certain product data depending on which page the user is it.
 For example, if the user is on the shoes page, we want to show them the shoes data.
 If they're on the socks page, we want to show them the socks data.
-Remember that in our index.html page our menu looks like this.
+Remember that in our index.html page our menu looks like this:
 ```html
     <div class="menu">
       <ul>